November 11, 2023

 Canine Military Heroes: 5 Important Service Dogs Who Should Be Celebrated

-Every Memorial Day, we recognize the day as a chance to honor the brave men and women who have made the ultimate sacrifice while serving in each branch of our military forces.
+Every Veterans Day, we recognize the day as a chance to honor the brave men and women who have served in each branch of our military forces.
 The DogWatch team joins in this salute and extends a heartfelt thanks to all veterans for their courageous service.

 With so many heroes to praise, we turn our attention to the subject we know best: dogs.
 Here are the stories of five of these heroic military working dogs, whose bravery, dedication, and strength are an inspiration to us all.